 The above review of Drs.
 Steinman/Leonora's extensive work on the true causes of tooth decay cannot begin to do justice to the wealth of information provided in some 40 years of study by the two researchers.
 The book "Dentinal Fluid Transport" is the labour of love of a dedicated scientist who undertook to compile a detailed review of the numerous publications of Drs.
 Steinman and Leonora.
 His book illustrates the genesis of tooth decay centered around the dentinal fluid transport system and numerous ways in which the two researchers succeeded in reducing caries incidence.
 Includes a summarizing introduction by Dr. Leonora as well as an appendix with numerous tooth-friendly dessert recipes (incl. cakes) devised by Dr. Steinman who raised his three children on a healthy diet (which he concisely describes) without them developing a single decayed tooth.

-Note: You can easily support this free educational site at no extra cost to you by shopping for this book or any other items via Healing Teeth Naturally's Amazon or Abebooks links, see Support this site.
+Note: You can easily support this free educational site at no extra cost to you by shopping for this book or any other items via Healing Teeth Naturally's Amazon links, see Support this site.

 1 For Healing Teeth Naturally's stance on the question of animal experimentation, click here.